The name of the organisation shall be the Socialist Alliance, herein after referred to as “the Alliance”.

 2.3 Affiliate group.
 An affiliate is a socialist party, migrant organisation, trade union or similar working class organisation that has joined the Alliance as a discrete entity.

-2.4 “Resistance: Young Socialist Alliance” shall be the name of the youth wing of the Socialist Alliance and comprises all members aged 26 years and under.
+2.4 “Resistance: Young Socialist Alliance” (also referred to as RYSA) shall be the name of the youth wing of the Socialist Alliance and comprises all members aged 26 years and under.

 3. Aims and objectives